Renault R27: Gearbox

 The new seven-speed Instantaneous GearChange (ICG) gearbox is Renault's first attempt at a seamless shift gearbox.
 It proved to be very reliable with Kovalainen making only one retirement all season, which was due to an accident in the Brazilian Grand Prix.

 Livery

-The R27's 2007 livery reflected the team's then-new title sponsor, the ING Group, and consisted of an assortment of colours including orange, white, yellow and dark blue.
+The livery reflected the team's then-new title sponsor, the ING Group, and consisted of an assortment of colours including orange, white, yellow and dark blue.
 The colour scheme was not positively received by all Formula One fans, however.

 An interim livery - dark blue and yellow - was used during early test sessions and at the car's official launch in Amsterdam on 24 January.